DjangoGirls/tutorial/en/deploy/README.md

 and save it.
 The dot on the beginning of the file name is important!
 As you can see, we're now telling Heroku to ignore `local_settings.py` and don't download it, so it's only available on your computer (locally).

 Next, we’ll create a new git repository and save our changes.

+> __Note__: Check out your current working directory with a `pwd` command before initializing the repository.
+You should be in the `djangogirls` folder.

 Go to your console and run these commands:

     $ git init
     Initialized empty Git repository in ~/djangogirls/.git/